albgarre/bioinactivation/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Corrected the DOI in the CITATION file.
+* Reduced the size of the example, so that there is no longer a NOTE.

 ## Test environments

-* Windows 7, R version 3.1.3
+* Windows 7, R version 3.4.2
-* OS X Yosemite 10.10.2, R version 3.2.2
+* OS X Yosemite 10.10.2, R version 3.4.2

 ## R CMD check results